Transitioning From Bottles To Sippy Cups: Step-by-Step Guide

 Sippy Cups Dos and Don’ts

 Transitioning to a sippy cup sounds easy enough, but some kids struggle with the transition.
+Getting rid of bottles is a big change – right up there with transitioning from crib to toddler bed and then to big kid mattress.

 Here are some tips that I found helpful when teaching this new skill to my kids: